AugurProject/augur/packages/augur-subgraph/README.md

   "Category array parsed from the extra info field.
 Could be null if not present in the JSON"
   categories: [String!]

+  "Category array parsed from the extra info field into a string.
+Could be null if not present in the JSON"
+  categoriesRaw: String

   "Scalar denomination parsed from the extra info field.
 Could be null if not present in the JSON"
   scalarDenomination: Boolean